 What Postmillennialism Actually Teaches

-The Millennium is a Golden Age
+The Millennium as a Long Golden Age

-Christ Returns After the Millennium
+Christ Returns After That Age

-The Church Brings the Kingdom
+The Church Advances the Kingdom

-The Great Commission Will Succeed
+The Great Commission Is a Promise

 Biblical Evidence Postmillennialists Cite